AARP life insurance review

 In addition, if you pass away, the child or grandchild won’t have to pay premiums to keep coverage in place until they turn 21.
 At that point, premium payments will continue to be set according to whatever amount of coverage was initially purchased.

-The AARP’s life insurance policies are underwritten and managed by New York Life, an insurer with an A++ (Superior) financial strength rating from A.M.
+The AARP’s life insurance policies are underwritten and managed by New York Life, an insurer with an A++ (Superior) financial strength rating for life insurance companies from A.M.
 Best.
 However, New York Life’s program with the AARP receives a significant number of critical reviews with regards to claims handling.

 To reduce issues, make sure to carefully read all application questions from AARP and New York Life and answer them as honestly and completely as possible.
 You should also give your beneficiaries access to a copy of the policy and all payment records.
 Finally, let your beneficiaries know that they’ll be better served directly contacting the AARP if they have issues during the claims process with New York Life.